Cataract is a progressive opacity of crystalline lens of the eye that causes decreased vision.

 Glutathione is another important antioxidant that plays an essential role in the protection of the ocular lens from cataract formation.
 In a transparent lens high level of glutathione is maintained, but with advancing age, glutathione levels fall in the lens nucleus relative to outer cortical cells, thereby exposing the nucleus of the lens to the damaging effects of oxygen radicals, which ultimately leads to age-related nuclear (ARN) cataract.

-N-acetylcarnosine in conjunction with an lubricant eye drops has been shown to act as a powerful therapeutic platform for the treatment of cataracts and primary open-angle glaucoma.
-These data showed that N-acetylcarnosine is effective in the management of age-related cataract reversal and prevention both in human and in canine eyes.
+N-acetylcarnosine in conjunction with lubricant eye drops has been shown to act as a powerful therapeutic platform for the treatment of cataracts and primary open-angle glaucoma.
+This data showed that N-acetylcarnosine is effective in the management of age-related cataract reversal and prevention both in human and in canine eyes.

 What facilitates cataract formation?